 server/handlers/index.jsto export the new function from the handlers module.

-Create a function that accepts whether the requirements are met and writes resource feedback with the appropriate state and message using the handler you created.
+Create a function that accepts whether the requirements are met and writes resource feedback with the appropriate state and message using the handler that you created.

-server/server.js, update the
+server/index.js, update the

 You'll then use the helper methods that you created to write resource feedback to the shop based on whether it meets the eligibility requirements.

-You'lll also save whether the shop meets the requirements in your database using the
+You'll also save whether the shop meets the requirements in your database using the

-meetsRequirementsfield that you created during setup.
+meetsRequirementsfield that you created.

-Previously, you subscribed to the
+Your app is already subscribed to the

 The webhook body already contains some of the information you need, so you don’t need to fetch the shop’s configuration.